Superman-jp/SAS_Plotter/docs/_sources/Ridgeline_plot.rst.txt

 - **ruglength : numeric (optional)**

-   the scale facter of the rugplot.when rug parameter is set "False", this parameter will be ignored. the default is 1. if set larger value, the rugplot is prolonged.
+   the scale factor of the rugplot.when rug parameter is set "False", this parameter will be ignored. the default is 1. if set larger value, the rugplot is prolonged.

+- **legend : bool (optional)**

+   if "True" the legend of group item is displayed. if group parameter is "None", the parameter will be ignored. default is "False".

-- **meancolor  : color keyword (optional)**
+- **grouplegendtitle : text (optional)**

-   the color of mean. when stat parameter is not set "mean", this parameter will be ignored. color can be set as color name (ex. red blue) or RGB code (ex.cxffffff). default is "red".
+   the title of group legend. if legend parameter is set "True", this parameter will be ignored. default is "Group".

-- **qcolor : color keyword (optional)**
+- **fillstyle : keyword (optional)**

-   the color of quartile(q1 ,q2, and q3). when stat parameter is not set quartile keyword, this parameter will be ignored. color can be set as color name (ex. red blue) or RGB code (ex.cxffffff). default is "white".
+   the fill style of density plot. the style keyword described below is available. if group parameter is not set, this parameter can be set "None" only.

+      * None: fill is not displayed.
+      * Group: fill color of each density will be defined based on group parameter.
+      * Quartile: fill color will be defined based on the quartiles of each x variable.

-- **iqrcolor : color keyword (optional)**
+- **qgradient : 1 to 7 (optional)**

-   the color of IQR. when stat parameter is not set "iqr", this parameter will be ignored. color can be set as color name (ex. red blue) or RGB code (ex.cxffffff). default is "cx89D0F5".
+   the color gradient pattern of quartile. this parameter can be set gradient ID (1 to 7). default is "1".

-- **pallete : keyword (optional)**
+- **palette : keyword (optional)**

-   color palette for fill, line and markers. the palletes described below is available. see color palette section of introduction page. defalut is "SNS" (Seaborn defalut palette).
+   color palette for fill, line and markers. the palettes described below is available. see color palette section of introduction page. default is "SNS" (Seaborn default palette).

       * SAS
       * SNS (Seaborn)